 Be an RA

 If you are looking for a campus job look into being an RA.
-A resident advisor is a student who supervises and helps fellow students who live in their dorm.
+A resident advisor is a student who supervises and helps fellow students who live in their dorm room.
 You help with everything from roommate disputes to consoling homesick freshman.
 The compensation varies by the college, but most offer reduced rates for housing, meal plans, or tuition and some provide a cash stipend as well.

 Manage Your Building

 If you live off campus, you might be able to get a rent reduction in exchange for things like keeping the common and outdoor areas clean or doing small handyman type tasks like fixing a leaking sink or shoveling snow.

 If the owner of the house or building isn’t local they may use a management company to handle the big stuff like collecting rent and major repairs but there is still plenty you can do, and they may be glad to have some eyes and ears that live on site.

 If you don’t want to spend so much time hustling for money while you’re going to school, there are other ways to avoid taking out huge student loans.

-There is no rule that you have to start college the autumn after you graduate high school nor that you have to go to college for four uninterrupted years.
+There is no rule that you have to start college the autumn after you graduate from high school nor that you have to go to college for four uninterrupted years.
 To take out less student loan debt, it’s wise to consider delaying college for a year or two and working full time while living at home to save money.

-You can take online and evening courses while working full time.
+You can take an online course or evening courses while working full time.
 Find a job that provides tuition assistance.
 Even some fast, good employers offer it now, including Starbucks and Chipotle.
 If you do seasonal work like construction or lawn care, use the offseason to go to school.